jaredscottwilson/jaredscottwilson.github.io/_posts/2020-10-26-SMBC-Alexa-Skill.md

 \
 \

-nce opened, in the very bottom right, click the **"More"** button with the three lines.
+Once opened, in the very bottom right, click the **"More"** button with the three lines.

 Then on the left, click **"Skills and Games"**, as shown below:

 \
 \